 During a ghee cleanse, the diet is classically one of no fat.
 Ingesting ghee first thing in the morning forces the body directly into a fat metabolic state.
 By not having any fat in the diet during the cleanse, the body quite naturally stays in a fat metabolic state.
 This allows for the burning of fat, a detoxification effect as mentioned above, and an experience of stable energy and mood.

-Our biannual Colorado Cleanse is our ultimate ghee cleanse experience, a two-week at home detox and digestive reset for the body, mind and emotions.
-Learn more about the Colorado Cleanse and all of our ghee cleanses here.
+Our biannual Colorado Cleanse is our ultimate ghee cleanse experience, a two-week at home detox and digestive reset for the body, mind, and emotions.